matthewp/can-register-element/README.md

+**Note** This is a WIP and not working correctly yet, do not use and expect much.

 # can-register-element

 Registers all CanJS Components with the native Web Component API.
 This means you can put your components directly in the template: